Thailand reports suspected case of new mpox strain

 Thailand on Wednesday reported a suspected first case of the new more dangerous strain of mpox, which the World Health Organisation has declared a global public health emergency.

+The infected person, a 66-year-old European who travelled to Thailand from an African country, has been quarantined.

-"We have done a test and they definitely have mpox and it's definitely not Clade 2," Thongchai told AFP.
+"We have done a test and they definitely have mpox and it's definitely not Clade 2," Thongchai said.

 "We are convinced the person has the Clade 1 variant, but we have to wait to see the final result in the lab for two more days."